LucasHJin/obsidian-notes/6 - Full Notes/DSA/Data structures explained.md

 	- Also called a **HASH SET**
 - **Stack:** last in first out (LIFO)
 	- Usually implemented with array or linked list
+		- Deque uses more memory and is unneeded for front access
 	- Appending to end, removing from end, checking top or size → **O(1)**
 	- [[DFS explained]]
 - **Queue:** first in first out (FIFO)